airswap/airswap-about/reference/delegate.md

 ### `unsetRuleAndIntent`

-Sets a rule on the delegate and an intent on the indexer.
+Sets a rule on the Delegate and an intent on the indexer.

 ```java
 function unsetRuleAndIntent(